scroll top

 What is the lowest income to qualify for Medicaid?

-In states that have expanded Medicaid coverage, individuals qualify for Medicaid if their household income is below 138% of the federal poverty level.
+In states that have expanded Medicaid coverage, individuals qualify for Medicaid if their household income is below 138% of the FPL.

 “Medicaid eligibility can be calculated based on monthly income, so if income temporarily drops to these levels, Medicaid can be available at that point even if the total annual income would be above those levels,” Norris says.